Skip to main content

 "I heard of termites being called Wee Poka, what's a Will?"
 Bihari was standing outside the room watching till then.
 He ran away in fear seeing Aniruddha putting down the book in his hand.
 There was severe scolding in store but before his misfortune, Zamindar Ginni would have her share of it.

-"Will is not a Bengali word, it's English.
-I mean... you can say it means: whatever you want," he explained.
+"Will is not a Bengali word; it's English.
+I mean...
+You can say it means: whatever you want," he explained.
 He understood that the darkness in Bondita’s mind was yet to go away, seeing her frown.
 "Suppose someone is sick, he will die.
 He wants to leave his house and land to certain people... “ He paused and observed Bondita nodding her head.

 "Then the barrister is called to write them down on a piece of paper and sign it, which is called a will."